This story has been updated.

 Women, children and the elderly made up two-thirds of that group.

 “Hidden behind closed doors in the sprawling [Bangladesh] refugee camps, many Rohingya women and girls continue to be exploited and abused,” Al Jazeera reported.

 Approximately 40,000 have also settled in India and 16,000 of which have obtained official refugee documentation.

 But severe flooding in Bangladesh and India have made conditions in refugee camps even worse and according to National Geographic, there have been reports of cholera outbreaks, water shortages and malnutrition.

 Many of Myanmar’s neighboring countries, including Bangladesh and Thailand, refuse to take in anymore Rohingya refugees.

 The Thai navy has actually turned them away.

 Over the past three years, hundreds of thousands of Rohingya have tried to escape by boat to neighboring countries that refuse to let them in.

-Approximately 8,000 migrants have been stranded at sea.
+More than 8,000 migrants have been stranded at sea.